Re-Engineering a Retail Construct Using Performance Data

 We needed to redesign the construct, not refresh the script.

-We formed three working hypotheses:
+I formed three working hypotheses:

 Increasing environmental scale and cinematic texture would improve pattern interruption and watchability